acrolinx/acrolinx-coding-guidance/topics/checking-features.md

 * Uses:
     + Automatically check every document on update or save.
-    + A suite of dashboards helps you assess performance, pinpoint problems, and improve your content.
+    + A suite of dashboards helps you assess performance, identify problems, and improve your content.
 * Connection:
     + CMS backend connects directly to Acrolinx.
     + Use an automation SDK.